jamesdoh0109/jdtodo/README.md

       queryClient.invalidateQueries({ queryKey: ["projects"] }),
   });
 ```
+Please note that optimistic update is not implemented for operations like creating/editing projects because the the created/edited timestamp is generated in the backend, and the frontend requires them for display purposes (i.e. we need to get the project data from the backend after creation/modification to display it in the frontend).

 ## Get in Touch
 If you have any questions or want to contribute, feel free to reach out to jdtodo.help@gmail.com!